toniahurst/FinTech_Module_2_Challenge/README.md

 ## Installation Guide

-In this section, you should include detailed installation notes containing code blocks and screenshots.

-Make sure to install questionary, fire, pytest
+Install questionary, fire, pytest at the terminal.
+Also include these at the top of your app file.